 - Reduces shedding by up to 90%.

 Along with the manufacturer’s money-back guarantee, the FURminator is said to reduce shedding by up to 90%.
-That’s a lot less hair on your clothes and sofa, as well as a fantastically healthy coat for your pooch.
+That’s a lot less hair on your clothes and sofa and a fantastically healthy coat for your pooch.
 It also comes equipped with a one-click button to expel the collected hair.

 We love that this tool has a great safety feature in the form of skin guards that glide over his skin effortlessly and prevent the blades from digging into his skin.
 While slightly more expensive, the brand justifies the cost based on previous results and consumer sentiment.